 - Recognition: we appreciate your commitment to our students and we show it!
 Hosting a cooperative education student is a key part of reaching our highest level of industry partner recognition.

 No. There are three simple forms PCC requires of employers.
 And only the evaluation is filled out completely by you, the other two just require your review and signature.
 See form examples below:

 Where do I sign up?

 Great!
-You're ready to host a cooperative education student.
-Your next step is to contact: DeAnne Hardy, Careers & Jobs Specialist.
+You’re ready to host a cooperative education student.
+Your next step is to contact DeAnne Hardy, Careers and Jobs Specialist.